COP26 agrees deal aimed at averting climate catastrophe, after late drama - Up News Info

 Article content

+“We are becoming the voice of the developing countries,” he told Reuters, adding that coal had been “singled out” during the COP26 talks while there was no similar call to phase out oil or natural gas.

+“We made our effort to make a consensus that is reasonable for developing countries and reasonable for climate justice,” he said, alluding to the fact that rich nations historically have emitted the largest share of greenhouse gases https://graphics.reuters.com/CLIMATE-UN/EMISSIONS/jnvwexaryvw/index.html.

-The change was met with dismay by the rich economies of the European Union and Switzerland as well as the Marshall Islands, one of the small Pacific island states whose existence is under threat from rising sea levels.
+The one-word change in the agreement was met with dismay by the rich economies of the European Union and Switzerland, as well as by a large group of small island states, whose existence is under threat from rising sea levels.

 But all said they would let it stand for the sake of an overall agreement.